qdrant/landing_page/qdrant-landing/content/articles/sparse-vectors.md

 ### Document and Query Encoder
 The SPLADE model variant that uses a document encoder with max pooling but no query encoder reaches the same performance level as the prior SPLADE model.
 This suggests a limitation in the necessity of a query encoder, potentially affecting the efficiency of the model​​.

+## Other Sparse Vector Methods

+SPLADE is not the only method to create sparse vectors.

+Essentially, sparse vectors are a superset of TF-IDF and BM25, which are the most popular text retrieval methods.
+In other words, you can create a sparse vector using the term frequency and inverse document frequency (TF-IDF) to reproduce the BM25 score exactly.

+Additionally, attention weights from Sentence Transformers can be used to create sparse vectors.
+This method preserves the ability to query exact words and phrases but avoids the computational overhead of query expansion used in SPLADE.

+We will cover these methods in detail in a future article.

 # Leveraging Sparse Vectors in Qdrant for Efficient First-Stage Retrieval

 Qdrant supports a separate index for Sparse Vectors.
 This enables you to use the same collection for both dense and sparse vectors.
 Each "Point" in Qdrant can have both dense and sparse vectors.

 ## Speed and Efficiency with Sparse Vectors